tango-controls/tango-doc/source/tutorials-and-howtos/tutorials/install-tango-webapp.rst

 1. Download Apache Tomcat 8 and install it to *C:/apache-tomcat-8*.
 To verify that it got installed successfully, try to go to :code:`http://127.0.0.1:8080`

-2. Download latest `mtangorest.server.jar <https://bitbucket.org/hzgwpn/mtangorest.server/downloads/>`_ and put it in *C:/apache-tomcat-8/webapps*
+2. Download the latest `mtangorest.server.jar <https://bitbucket.org/hzgwpn/mtangorest.server/downloads/>`_ and put it in *C:/apache-tomcat-8/webapps*

 3. Follow the .jar installation on `mtangorest.server Wiki <https://bitbucket.org/hzgwpn/mtangorest.server/wiki/Home>`_ (it is assumed below tango host is on localhost i.e. 127.0.0.1)